Another record for LeBron: He ties Robert Parish by appearing in his 1,611th NBA regular-season game

 “I think he understands the importance of his position,” Lakers coach JJ Redick said Thursday.
 “And he talks all the time about not cheating the game and recognizing that he is one of the all-time greats.
 With that comes a lot of responsibility, and he does everything he can to live up to that responsibility.”

-He’s also the NBA record holder with 23 seasons played, 22 All-Star selections and 21 All-NBA team selections.
+James is also the NBA record holder with 23 seasons played, 22 All-Star selections and 21 All-NBA team selections.
+He had a 1,297-game streak of double-digit regular season games snapped earlier this season.

 “You just have to absolutely respect his level of competitive spirit,” Heat coach Erik Spoelstra said.
 “He’s competing against not only the entire league, but he’s also competing against Father Time — and he’s giving Father Time hell.”